videvelop/cloud-learn/hello-worlds-to-aws/005-s3-bucket-for-store-retrieve-backup-RDB-onprem-to-ec2/README.md

 ```

-## Retrieve objects from bucket to your laptop
+## Retrieve objects from the bucket to your laptop

 ```
 $ cd /tmp/